 - Pursuing their own interests.
 (The sky’s the limit)

 This is by no means an exhaustive list.
 I just wanted to encourage you to enjoy the holiday season, and for you to feel able to switch gears and take a break.
 Especially if you’ve recently started homeschooling, you may be feeling a little burned out or anxious by now and a break like this will do you and your students a world of good.
-If you’re a veteran homeschool mom, I invite you to share your experiences in the comments.

 From my family to yours, Merry Christmas!